 Bernadette Peters Brings Adoptable Dogs to Broadway

-Talking to Tony winner and Broadway Barks founder Bernadette Peters on her nonprofit’s star-studded adoption event.
+Tony winner and Broadway Barks founder Bernadette Peters tells The Wildest about her nonprofit’s star-studded adoption event.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 In 1999, actress and two-time Tony winner Bernadette Peters was famously starring in a revival of the musical Annie Get Your Gun.
 At the time, each show on Broadway would compete to fundraise for Broadway Cares/Equity Fights AIDS.
-(For the record, Annie raised the most.)
-“Once we did that, I said, 'What else can we do?'”
-Peters recalls when we chat on the eve of the event.
+(For the record, Annie Get Your Gun raised the most.)
+“Once we did that, I said, ‘What else can we do?’”
+Peters recalls when she talks to The Wildest.
 “And I got to talking with my good friend, Mary Tyler Moore, and we came up with an event to get the community together to help get homeless animals adopted, and Broadway Barks was born.”

-On Saturday July 9, Peters will cohost Broadway Barks with The Music Man star and Tony nominee Sutton Foster.
-The event, which is free, takes place starting at 3 p.m. in NYC's Shubert Alley, located between 44th and 45th Streets, between Broadway and Eighth Avenues.
+On Saturday July 8 Peters will cohost the 25th annual Broadway Barks with comedian Randy Rainbow.
+The event, which is free, takes place starting at 3 p.m., in NYC’s Shubert Alley, located between 44th and 45th Streets, between Broadway and Eighth Avenues.

-The event, which features 25 adoption agencies this year, has become a gold-standard in animal-rescue events, with Peters its guardian-angel of a hustler.
-That’s because in nearly 25 years, Broadway Barks has helped a staggering 2,000 cats and dogs find homes.
-And thanks to the theater legend, you can expect everyone from Hugh Jackman to Jane Lynch to show up, to help facilitate some adoptions.
+The event, which reportedly features 24 adoption agencies this year, has become a gold-standard in animal-rescue events, with Peters its guardian-angel of a hustler.
+That’s because in 25 years, Broadway Barks has helped close to 2,000 cats and dogs find homes.
+And thanks to Peters, you can expect some of her fellow Broadway babies, bold names on both stage and screen, to show up to help facilitate some adoptions.
 Sure, sacrifices are involved, but that doesn’t seem to dim the star power.
-“We ask them to do this on a two-show day, between shows, which is usually their only break of the day,” Peters says.
+“We ask [theater actors] to do this on a two-show day, between shows, which is usually their only break of the day,” Peters says.
 “Surprisingly, almost everyone wants to participate.”
-Other celebrity guests include Shoshana Bean (Mr. Saturday Night), Jewelle Blackman (Hadestown), Myles Frost (MJ), Tamar Greene (Hamilton), and dozens more.

-Thousands of funny, loving, soulful pets have crossed her path — and Peters can still recall many of them.
+Thousands of funny, loving, soulful pets have crossed Peters’s path — and she can still recall many of them.
 “One year, there was a beautiful, sweet Pit Bull with an amazing heart,” Peters says, fondly.
 “She was at a wildlife rescue before she came to us, and she was very gentle and loved the little doe that was there.
-Her name was Nina, and she was adopted on the spot…”
+Her name was Nina, and she was adopted on the spot.”

 Rachael Ziering walked away from a career on Broadway to make the pet adoption process more inclusive.